-Transfer Duty NSW | Ultimate Transfer Duty Guide in 2023
+Transfer Duty NSW | Ultimate Transfer Duty Guide

 Transfer duty (previously known as stamp duty) payable on a new home is a significant cost to factor into your buying budget.
 But it can also be a source of confusion for home buyers.
 In this article we explain what transfer duty is, how it’s calculated, concessions and exemptions, and how it applies to off the plan apartments in NSW.